Kanton99/RecommendationEngine/README.md

 user file format: {"user_id":"#########","tags":["t1","t2","t3"]}

 ### Config File
- - The config file can be changed to fit whatever json files you use.
+ The config file can be changed to fit whatever json files you use.
+ - "use_movielens" to tell the system to use the movielens dataset instead of your data files.
- - "data directory location" is where are your file stored.
+ - "data_directory_location" is where are your file stored.
+ - "item_data_file_pattern" is the pattern to search in the file names to find item data.
+ - "user_data_file_pattern" is the pattern to search in the file names to find user data.
- - "user interaction file pattern" and "asset data file pattern" are the pattern to search in the file names to recognize what files to look for.
+ - "user_interaction_file_pattern" is the pattern to search in the file names to find interaction data.
+ -
- - "asset ID key" and "user ID key" are the key to find the user IDs and asset IDs.
+ - "item_ID_key" and "user_ID_key" are the key to find the user IDs and asset IDs.
- - "asset tags" the features that an asset is defined by.
+ - "item_tags" key in the item jsons to find the item features.
+ - "user_tags" key in the user jsons to find the user features.